 - Chase's Calendar of Events indicates each special holiday and commemorative days (for example, Emily Dickinson’s birthday, Earth Day, etc.) and can be useful in generating display ideas.

-- Request a National Poetry Month poster for display through Poets.org.
+- Request a National Poetry Month poster for display.

 - Encourage young library visitors to make posters of beloved poems from the collection.
 This creates material for displays and gives youngsters "inside-out" relationships with the text of the poems.

-- Institute a program whereby every library user gets a poem during NPM this April!
-Xerox a different poem for each day in April and hand them out at the circulation desk.
+- Institute a program whereby every library user gets a poem during National Poetry Month this April!
+Print a different poem for each day in April from Poets.org, and hand them out at the circulation desk.